uptownhr/dpanel/README.md

 #Dpanel
 Dpanel makes hosting websites incredibly simple.
-Think of it as cPanel, DirectAdmin, MAMP/WAMP style control panel, but with Docker technology.
+Think of it as cPanel, DirectAdmin, MAMP/WAMP style control panel, but using Docker technology.
 You can run multiple sites with unique domains that automatically maps to your containers.